brampat/brampat.github.io/presentation/2024-04-25_Security_by_Meme_frontpage.md

 -- Notes --

-This is the first awareness lesson:
+This is what to expect
-* Don't plug in random USB sticks
-* You never know what's on them
-* Before you know, you're infected with a virus
+* I'll feed you security lessons,
+* disguised as some funny internet memes

 --